CS-1289/Web-Application-to-learn-Loops/README.md

-# Loop-Verse is a Web Application designed for learning Looping statements.
+# Loop-Verse is a Web Application designed for learning Looping statements
 https://loopverse.pythonanywhere.com/